-- To view the Dun & Bradstreet Global Information Security policies on the Global Security intranet site, click here. - To view the Dun & Bradstreet Privacy policies on the Privacy intranet site, click here.
+The Dun & Bradstreet Global Information Security policies can be found on the Company's intranet.
+The Dun & Bradstreet Privacy policies can be found on the Company's intranet.

 My company laptop was stolen out of my car.
 What should I do?